Starts from the source

 Source excerpts remain truthful.
 Learner-facing labels may be cleaned conservatively where confidence is high, but source truth is not rewritten.

 See how guide quality worksIt does not start with a blank page or stop at a summary.
-It turns one lecture into the next useful thing to do.
+It adds the next useful study step from the lecture player you already use.

-You begin with the lecture source you already have, not a blank workspace you need to organise first.
+You begin with the video and transcript you already have, not a blank workspace you need to organise first.

 The output is not just a summary.
 You get a guide, recall prompts, and short missions from the same lecture.